There is no “cure” for morning sickness, but there are things you can do to make it suck a little less. (Probably.)

 By week 9, some of you will be feeling pretty queasy, and a lucky few of you will feel terribly sick.
 Like, puking-your-guts-out sick.

-One thing that’s super difficult is when you haven’t really told anyone like, say, your boss or co-workers.
-It doesn’t take a rocket scientist to figure out why you are running to and from the bathroom all the time.
-This is a tough situation because it takes away your ability to tell people on your own timeline.
+One thing that can be super difficult is when you haven’t really told anyone like, say, your boss or co-workers — though, given that so many of us are WFH right now on account of the pandemic, perhaps you may have a little more ability to fly under the radar.
+At an office, it doesn’t take a rocket scientist to figure out why you are running to and from the bathroom all the time.
+And you may be able to finagle things more stealthily while WFH, the situation is not necessarily any less awkward on Zoom.
+This is tough, because it can take away your ability to tell people on your own timeline.
 Ack!

 While nausea is oh-so-common, especially in the first trimester, if you are vomiting profusely without end, there is something you should know about…